 While not always the case, for many families Robert Land is an option of last resort.
 They may never have considered private school before, let alone boarding school.
 That said, they turn to Robert Land as a means of getting their children onto a more productive path forward.
 Invariably, the school succeeds at that and then some.
 “Robert Land Academy gave my son back when nobody else could,” says a parent of the school.
 “I tremble to think how we would have dealt with his frustrations had he not had this school.”

-If you ask students if they like attending Robert Land, most will understandably respond, as one student did, “no one really loves it here,” drawing out that “loves.”
+If you ask students if they like attending Robert Land, most will understandably respond, as one student did, “no one really loves it here.”
 That carries over into the general feel on campus.
 Students don’t gather around to gossip, or to heckle faculty in the hallways.
 Students whisper to each other as they brush past, rather than stopping to have a gab.
 Activities, like classroom work, are orderly in ways that we’re perhaps unused to seeing these days.
 Everything is monitored, including calls home to parents.
 On returning from a visit home, students are searched.

 Motivation, including pride in achievement, is at the heart of the administration of care.
 Students typically don’t arrive with a healthy self-concept, whether or not they are aware of that fact.
 The school intends to give them ample opportunities to improve their sense of themselves and their understanding of their talents and abilities.
 Many of the things that some might see as onerous—the constant attention to detail, the daily inspections, the ranks, the regimentation—provide, for these students, a chance to prove themselves, both to themselves and others.
 Achievements are recognized regularly, formally during meal times.
 Often for the first time in their lives, students are absolutely clear what is expected of them, just as they are intimately aware that their achievements won’t go unnoticed.